-The Bathurst RSL Club Half Marathon & 10km is excited to be part of inaugural NSW Regional Distance Running Championships.
-To participate, compete in any number of the Half Marathon events listed below.
-The first event was held at Orange in February with Bathurst the 2nd installment.
+The Bathurst RSL Club Half Marathon & 10km is excited to be part of the Optus NSW Regional Distance Running Championships.
+To participate, compete in any number of the 10km, Half Marathon or marathon events listed below.
+The first event is held at Orange in February with Bathurst the 2nd installment.
 “This represents a great way to encourage and recognise participation across the variety of running events across the Central West” said Trevor Bayliss, Bathurst Half Marathon Inc President.

-A local initiative will see the five major distance running events in the Central West join together to form the new NSW Regional Distance Running Championships, starting with half marathons in each event in 2017.
+A local initiative will see the six major distance running events in the Central West join together to form the new NSW Regional Distance Running Championships.

 The participating events will be in date order:

 - Forbes Running Festival – October 2018